juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 ## Single Sign-On (SSO)

-You can activate SSO in BELA using the OAuth2 OpenID Connect (OIDC) standard:
+You can activate SSO in BELA using the OAuth2 OpenID standard:

-Register BELA as an application in your SSO provider.
+Register BELA as an application with your SSO provider.
 Use this as the redirect URI: `https://{your-bela-host}/callback`

 Add the following properties to the [bela.properties](/reference/bela.properties.md) file: